hevanx/recipe/REFLECTION.md

-# Reflection
+Reflection

-## What did you build and why?
+What did you build and why?

-I built an AI Recipe Maker — a React web app where you type in whatever ingredients you have on hand, optionally pick a cuisine style and dietary restriction, and the app generates a full recipe in real time.
-I chose Option A (LLM API) because it felt like the most practical feature to build: something that actually does something useful, not just a demo.
-I picked Ollama over a cloud API because it meant no account setup, no billing, and no API key to manage.
-I already had it installed, so the barrier to actually getting a response back was low.
+I built an AI Recipe Maker.
+It’s a React web app where you throw in whatever ingredients you have, optionally pick a cuisine or dietary restriction, and it generates a full recipe instantly.
+I went with the LLM API option because it actually felt useful instead of just being a throwaway demo.
+I used Ollama instead of a cloud API mainly because it’s simple.
+No accounts, no API keys, no billing.
+I already had it set up, so I could just start building instead of dealing with setup friction.

-## What surprised you?
+What surprised you?

-A few things.
-First, how easy the actual API call was — Ollama exposes a simple HTTP endpoint and you just POST JSON to it.
-I expected something more complicated.
-What was harder than I expected was handling the streaming response.
-Ollama sends back newline-delimited JSON objects one at a time, and you have to read the `ReadableStream` chunk by chunk, split on newlines, and parse each line individually.
-A single chunk can contain a partial line or multiple lines at once, so I had to be careful not to just try parsing the whole chunk as one JSON object.
-That took more debugging than I expected.
+Honestly, the API part was way easier than I expected.
+Ollama is just a local HTTP endpoint.
+You send a POST request with JSON and it works.
+Nothing complicated.
+What wasn’t easy was handling the streaming response.
+It sends newline-delimited JSON, so you’re not getting one clean response.
+You have to read it chunk by chunk, split it up, and parse each line individually.
+Sometimes a chunk has half a line, sometimes multiple lines.
+If you try to parse the whole thing at once, it breaks.
+That part took way more debugging than I thought it would.
+The model quality also surprised me. llama3.2 is pretty small, but it still gave solid recipes.
+The ingredients made sense, the steps were usable, and it followed dietary restrictions pretty well.
+The bigger issue was formatting.
+When I kept the prompt vague, the output was inconsistent.
+Once I forced structure like naming sections and formatting expectations, it became way more reliable.

-The model itself also surprised me. `llama3.2` is only a 3.2B parameter model, but the recipe quality was genuinely good — correct ingredient proportions, sensible instructions, and it respected the dietary restrictions I passed in.
-I did have to be specific in the prompt.
-My first version just said "write a recipe" and got inconsistent formatting.
-Once I explicitly listed the sections I wanted (dish name, description, ingredient list with quantities, numbered steps), the output became much more consistent.

-## What did you learn?
+What did you learn?

-Running a model locally with Ollama felt surprisingly normal once it was set up.
-It's just a local server you POST to — no different from calling any other API, except the model is running on your own hardware.
-I learned how streaming responses work in practice: instead of waiting for the entire response and then displaying it, you can use `ReadableStream` and `getReader()` to read tokens as they arrive and update the UI in real time.
-That made the app feel much more responsive.
-I also learned that prompt engineering matters a lot more than I expected for structured output — small wording changes in the system prompt had a noticeable effect on how consistently the model formatted the recipe.
+Running a local model with Ollama feels pretty normal once it’s set up.
+It’s basically just another API, except it’s running on your machine.
+I also got a much better understanding of streaming responses.
+Instead of waiting for everything to load, you can read it as it comes in and update the UI live.
+That made the app feel a lot faster and more interactive.
+The biggest takeaway though is how much prompt wording matters.
+Small changes made a noticeable difference in how clean and structured the output was.
+If the prompt is vague, the output is messy.
+If you’re specific, the model actually does a pretty good job staying consistent.

-## What would you do differently?
+What would you do differently?

-If I had more time, I'd improve the recipe display.
-Right now it renders as plain text in a `<pre>` block.
-The model outputs markdown (bold headers, bullet points) but the app doesn't parse it, so the asterisks show up literally.
-I'd add a markdown renderer like `react-markdown` so the output looks polished.
-I'd also add a "save recipe" feature so you can keep the ones you liked — right now they disappear when you generate a new one.
-And I'd experiment with a larger model like `llama3.1:8b` to see if the quality difference is worth the slower generation speed.
+The UI is definitely the weakest part right now.
+It just dumps everything into a <pre> block, so even though the model outputs markdown, it looks messy with all the asterisks showing.
+I’d fix that by actually rendering the markdown so it looks clean.
+I’d also add a way to save recipes.
+Right now if you generate a new one, the old one is just gone, which isn’t great.